 - Current students

 To help you familiarise and navigate Unitec as a new or returning student, we’ve put together useful information to help you get the best start to studying with us.
-Here you will find what you need to do before you arrive, what to expect at your programme Orientation, and what support and services are available to you as a student.

 Your Orientation is a good way to connect with your classmates and lecturers.
 It's designed to make you more familiar with where you will be studying, who you will be studying with, and what to expect from your course.
 We look forward to welcoming you into the Unitec whānau.